 You can begin the application process by calling us or filling out our one-page online application.
 At this stage, you’ll be asked to enter the information from the previous section along with your desired funding amount.

-Once you apply, a representative will reach out to you for a free one on one consultation on the repayment structure and terms of your available options.
+Once you apply, a representative will contact you for a free one-on-one consultation on the repayment structure and terms of your available options.
 This will ensure excellent service and that there are no surprises or hidden fees during repayment.

 If you’ve been approved, you’ll hear back from us within 24 hours.
 Funds should appear in your bank account in 1-2 business days.

 If you were declined a credit card processing loan, it might be because your cash flow cannot withstand the repayment structure.
 In this case, we may be able to recommend another product that puts less pressure on your operating capital and is easier to repay.

 We may also be able to recommend a different tool for financing your small business.
-Possible examples include business credit cards or personal loans, both of which can be obtained through UCS.
+Possible examples include business credit cards or personal loans.
 These tools are often easier to access than business funding but can perform similar functions.

 If you were declined for poor credit, consider credit repair services as well.
-We can help you boost your credit score by eliminating the issues keeping your score down.
+Credit professionals can help you boost your credit score by eliminating the issues keeping your score down.

-Though you do receive a lump sum that you have to pay back, merchant cash advances technically aren’t “loans” at all.
+Though you receive a lump sum you must pay back, merchant cash advances are technically not “loans” at all.
 Instead, they’re categorized as a “cash advance.”
 You are selling a portion of an asset (revenue from debit and credit card transactions).
-Hence, a merchant cash advance will not show up as “debt” or a “liability” on your balance sheet.
+Hence, a merchant cash advance will not appear as a “debt” or a “liability” on your balance sheet.

 If you believe you won’t be able to pay off the total amount by your due date, contact us immediately.
 There are many possible solutions to explore before resorting to extreme measures.
 Most business financing companies will do everything in their power to prevent borrowers from defaulting.
 We may alter your terms to make it easier for you to pay off your remaining amount.